 There are so many features packed into the platform that it’s easy to miss some of them, especially when you’ve only just started using it.

-We’ve been using Xero since it first came to the UK back in 2014, but we’re always finding new ways to make our clients’ lives easier and get valuable insights on their finances.
+We’ve been using Xero since it first came to the UK back in 2014, but we’re always finding new ways to make our client’s lives easier and get valuable insights into their finances.

-Here are some of the top tips and tricks we’ve learned over the years.
+Below are some of our Xero top tips and tricks that we’ve learned over the years:

 This is one of the biggest time-saving features Xero offers.
 If your bank allows it, you can connect it to Xero and set it to automatically import transactions to your feed.

 These refresh automatically every day, so you don’t have to deal with any manual uploads or log into your online bank every time you want to see your transactions.
 It’s all there in Xero instead.

 2. Set up bank rules for Xero

 With your bank connected, you can now make the reconciliation process even smoother and faster by setting up bank rules.
 This can be done from the bank rules screen, during bank reconciliation, or while you’re cash coding.